Blueberry Tart Limousin

 2. Prepare the tart base

 • Preheat your oven to 210°C (410°F).
-On a lightly floured surface, roll out the chilled pastry to fit your 28 cm fluted flan dish, make it slightly larger than the base to accommodate the fluted sides.
-Gently line the flan dish with the dough, pressing it into the ridges for that iconic fluted edge.
+On a lightly floured surface, roll out the chilled pastry to fit your 28 cm tart ring.
+Place the tart ring on a baking tray with a baking mat.
+Gently line the tart dish with the dough.
 Prick the base lightly with a fork.
 Sprinkle a thin layer of ground almonds over the base to prevent the pastry from becoming soggy with the juicy berries.

 3. Prepare the filling